20220888/20220888/reflective-prompts (1).md

 ### Do you value creativity?
 As a value itself?
 What about as a tool for learning to think logically?

+I do value creativy ,especially with a group of people. tools like brainstorming, using fishbone technics and recently Agile approach.

 ### How many tabs do you have open in your web browser right now?
 What is the ratio of study related tabs to distraction related tabs?

+2 tabs usual;ly I do a few tab only, although computer as quite competent in multi tasking it slows the computer somehow. not for me.

 ### Have you had a fight response to technology?
 What does it feel like?
 How did you overcome this?

+Never had a fight with technology only have a feeling of awe about the speed it moves forward. hardly can keep up

 ### What is an IDE?